16 positive traits of dyslexia, A new perspective

 I have always had a very active imagination.
 As a child, I would entertain myself for hours in the car or when I couldn’t sleep at night making up stories.

-The characters in my stories became my friends and in the sixth grade, I began setting my alarm clock for 5:00 in the morning so I could spend time with them before school.
+The characters in my stories became my friends and in the sixth grade, I began setting my alarm clock for 5:00 in the morning to spend time with them before school.

 I would make up stories about what they would do that day until It was time to get ready for school.

-My mom often read for me when I was young.
+My mom often read to me when I was young.

 I couldn’t read without getting frustrated or stuck, and I think she enjoyed reading for my brother and me as much as we enjoyed hearing her read.

 My son and daughter are very imaginative.
 My daughter recently had the school assignment to write a fantasy story.
-She came up with all kinds of different worlds that you accessed through a portal in the basement!
+She came up with many different worlds accessed through a portal in the basement!
+She never saw Stargate SG1 or other similar series.

 Kids with Dyslexia are naturally curious